 Dusty has performed at such a high standard that we probably haven’t seen it since… I can’t believe I’m writing this – Gary Ablett in 1989.

 And half the Geelong readers on our site just fell over and will need to be revived.

-This is the second time that Martin has clearly been the best player on what has ended up being clearly the best team.
+2019 was the second time that Martin has clearly been the best player on what has ended up being clearly the best team.
 It’s time we started to look at the place Dusty sits historically.

 Where does he rate in terms of the all-time great finals players?
 And who are those that sit above and below him in regard to finals accomplishments?

 We dive into this with the knowledge that there will be a backlash, and not just for those we talk about from here on, but from the supporters of those whose deeds we miss and idolised, and the people who just think it’s too soon to be throwing Martin’s name in amongst these greats.
 Then there are those who think footy was simply better in their days.
 I’m not discounting any of those opinions.